Project Structure

 // The client connects to your backend API and WebSocketconst rebaseClient = createRebaseClient({ baseUrl: "http://localhost:3001", websocketUrl: "ws://localhost:3001"});

-// Collections are imported via a Vite virtual module// that reads from the shared/ directoryKey Concepts
+// Collections are imported via a Vite virtual module// that reads from the config/ directoryKey Concepts

 Section titled “Key Concepts”createRebaseClient— Creates the SDK client that handles HTTP requests, WebSocket connections, and auth token managementvirtual:rebase-collections— A Vite plugin that auto-imports your shared collections at build time- Controllers —